michalm138/sine-graph-cpp/README.md

-# sine-graph-cpp
+# Sine graph C++

+WARNING!
 This program may inclue errors.

 It was created with winbgim library.